min2ha/ukwa-site/content/target/53000/index.en.md

   "subject": "UK General Election 2017"
 }

-# Social Economy Alliance: Our Manifesto for an Inclusive Economy

 This manifesto sets forward an ambitious, positive vision on how the new Government can harness the energy of businesses, community groups, charities and co-operatives to tackle the inequalities, divisions and lack of trust in the country.